copernicus-mogley/zkav.club/archive-model/archivist/README.md

 ## Archivist Practice

-⟶ **Archivists wanted.** We’re actively bringing on people to help build and maintain the archive.

-If you’re someone who likes organizing messy information, making careful judgment calls, and ensuring important work doesn’t get lost, this role is for you.
+**Archivist wanted.** If you’re someone who likes organizing data and ensuring important work doesn’t get lost, this role is for you.

 Applications are open now → [View opportunities and apply](/opportunities/)